Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Opened in 2009 to the public, the museum is named for the man for whom it was originally built between 1597 and 1610, Jean Curtius.

-Curtius was a rich gunpowder and arms dealer with a monopoly on trading with the Spanish army, and he was from Liege.
+Curtius was a rich gunpowder and arms dealer from Liege with a monopoly on trading with the Spanish army.

-The art collection is predominantly focused on decorative arts, but there is also a large amount of Mosan regional art and religious art.
+The art collection predominantly focuses on decorative arts, but there is also a large amount of Mosan regional and religious art.

 9. Musee Des Beaux Arts de Liege